 Use paper towels to wipe away the cleaner and the grime.
 If any particles are left, spritz a bit of degreaser on a nylon-bristled brush and scrub those areas.
 Finish by wiping away any remaining residue.

-Finally, dip a clean paper towel or cloth in plain warm water and rinse the interior to remove any remaining cleaner.
+Finally, dip a clean paper towel or cloth in warm water and rinse the interior to remove any remaining cleaner.